Raising children. Starting a business. Running an artisan bakery. Pursuing your hobbies. Volunteering for a cause you believe in.

 It’s been a long time coming, but the pandemic and the rise of flexible working have catapulted career break conversations to the forefront.
 We’re so happy it’s finally talked about, and that businesses are embracing breaks, looking into the gap and tapping into the talent and diversity that career returners bring.

-BAE Systems Digital Intelligence is one organisation that understands the real value of returners, and the skills and experience they can bring back to the tech industry.
-That’s why we’re partnering up for our next programme – a free Java refresher course for experienced software engineers looking to make their way back into the workplace.
+Many of the organisations we partner with understands the real value of returners, and the skills and experience they can bring back to the tech industry.
+So, why not take a look at our next programme – a free refresher course for software engineers looking to make their way back into the workplace.

 Ready to apply right now?
 Great, let’s get started.
 It’s time to embrace that career gap and get back into tech with all the skills you learned along the way.